allena29/brewerslabng/pyconfhoard/README.md

 Within the datastore directory there are a number of directories, it is assumed that all functions will run either on a single host, or have access (e.g. NFS/CIFS/AFS) to the common datastore directory.

+All operations around the datastore are formed based upon `yang/schema.json` and `PyConfHoardDatatstore`

 - `datatsore/persist` provides a directory which will contain the saved configuration, this will be updated following a commit.
 This may be empty when there is no configuration generated.
 When a process restarts if this file exists it will provide the initial configuration and the next file will not be used.
 - `datastore/startup` provide a directory which contains default configuration to load if a datastore is empty.
 - `datastore/operational` provides periodically refreshed operational data, this is expected to be hosted on a volatile filesystem and will not be recreated if a process restarts.

+The management of

 ### Things (i.e. data providers, data consumers, processes, services)